Trump's next immigration crackdown will target Charlotte, North Carolina, a sheriff says

 CHARLOTTE, N.C.
 (AP) — The next city bracing for the Trump administration’s immigration crackdown is Charlotte, North Carolina, which could see an influx of federal agents as early as this weekend, a county sheriff said Thursday.

-Mecklenburg County Sheriff Garry McFadden said in a statement that two federal officials confirmed a plan for U.S. Customs and Border Protection agents to start an enforcement operation on Saturday or early next week.
+Mecklenburg County Sheriff Garry McFadden said in a statement that two federal officials confirmed a plan for U.S. Customs and Border Protection agents to start an enforcement operation on Saturday or early next week in North Carolina’s largest city.
 His office declined to identify those officials.
 McFadden said details about the operation haven’t been disclosed, and his office hasn’t been asked to assist.

 Department of Homeland Security Assistant Secretary Tricia McLaughlin declined to comment, saying, “Every day, DHS enforces the laws of the nation across the country.
 We do not discuss future or potential operations.”

+President Donald Trump has defended sending the military and immigration agents into Democratic-run cities like Los Angeles, Chicago and even the nation’s capital, saying the unprecedented operations are needed to fight crime and carry out his mass deportation agenda.
+Charlotte is another such Democratic stronghold, and the state will have one of the most hotly contested U.S. Senate races in the country next year.

-Activists, faith leaders, and local and state officials in North Carolina’s largest city had already begun preparing the immigrant community, sharing information about resources and attempting to calm fears.
+Activists, faith leaders, and local and state officials in the city had already begun preparing the immigrant community, sharing information about resources and attempting to calm fears.
 A call organized by the group CharlotteEAST had nearly 500 people on it Wednesday.

 “The purpose of this call was to create a mutual aid network.
 It was an information resource sharing session,” said City Councilmember-Elect JD Mazuera Arias.